ksatirli/homebrew-hashicorp/README.md

 brew cask install vagrant@1.8.0
 ```

-TODO

 ## Contributing

-This repository includes _helpers_ that assist with the generation of _Cask_ and _Formula_ files.
+This repository includes _helpers_ that assist with the generation of _Cask_ and files.

-Both Casks and Formula generators source `helpers/VERSIONS.sh` for rendering of the templates available in `helpers/templates`
+The generators source `helpers/VERSIONS.sh` for rendering of the templates available in `helpers/templates`

 Start by editing `helpers/VERSIONS.sh` and expanding the variable that best reflects the version you are looking to add.